 Can exempted supplies have a Bill of Supply?

-Bills of Supply for exempt supplies are impossible.
-Companies don’t need to invoice exempted supplies.
+Therefore, Bills of Supply for exempt supplies are impossible, as companies don’t need to invoice exempted supplies.